AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 ![alt text](https://github.com/AhmedElsherbini/Code_for_Elsherbini_et_al_2023/blob/main/ML_workflow.jpg)

-Well, there are plenty of GUI/CLI platforms for ML training or testing, you can whatever platform you like according to your skills and preferences.
+Well, there are plenty of GUI/CLI platforms for ML training or testing, you can use whatever platform you like according to your skills and preferences.

 Important: the ML scripts were developed initially by [Ahmed M. Elshal](https://github.com/Ahmed-M-Elshal)